-In order to gage whether your medication is doing its job you need to know what job you want it to do.
+In order to gauge whether your medication is doing its job you need to know what job you want it to do.
 You need to know your targets.
 You need to know what you expect to be able to do at work, with your family, and in your emotions.

-So dive in and lay it out clearly and specifically.
+You need to dive in and lay it out clearly and specifically.

-What do you want your ADHD medication to do for you at work?
+1. What do you want your ADHD medication to do for you at work?

 Do you want it to help you:

-- Be on time for work?
+Be on time for work?

-- Be able to focus on completing your paperwork in the office?
+Be able to focus on completing your paperwork in the office?

-- Read those boring reports and remember the details you read?
+Read those boring reports and remember the details you read?

-- Concentrate in meetings?
+Concentrate in meetings?

-- Keep your desk more organized?
+Keep your desk more organized?
 Get those folders back in the filing system?

-What do you want your ADHD medication to do for you at home?
+2. What do you want your ADHD medication to do for you at home?

 Do you want it to help you:

-- Assist the kids with their homework?
+Assist the kids with their homework?

-- Pay attention to your wife when she talks about her day?
+Pay attention to your wife when she talks about her day?

-- Get the kids to bed without you being the cause of the chaos?
+Get the kids to bed without you being the cause of the chaos?

-You need to look at your emotional regulation as well:
+Look at your emotional regulation as well:

-- How’s your anxiety level?
+How’s your anxiety level?

-- What about that flash anger that so often comes with adult ADHD?
+What about that flash anger that so often comes with adult ADHD?

-- How are you able to control these things?
+How are you able to control these things?

-- Are your emotions more even and not fluctuating as much?
+Are your emotions more even and not fluctuating as much?

 There isn’t a right or wrong here.
 Everyone will have different targets.
 You need to know what target you’re aiming at in order to know if your medication is working correctly.

 And remember that it’s not about the buzz.
-If you think your medication is working because you feel a buzz but you’re not paying attention or you’re paying attention to the wrong thing then your medication is not working.
+If you think your medication is working because you feel a buzz but you’re not paying attention or you’re paying attention to the wrong thing, then your medication is not working.

 It’s noticing how your brain is working and how your emotions are controlled.
 Noting these things will let you know if your medication is working correctly or not.

-Much of my ADHD medication information comes from training I’ve received from Dr. Charles Parker.
+- Much of my ADHD medication information comes from training I’ve received from Dr. Charles Parker.
 If you really want to understand ADHD medications and how they work I recommend you check out his book ‘New ADHD Medication Rules’ and his YouTube videos.